 Compared to some other languages, Flow’s story around exhaustiveness checking

-within if / else
+within if / else and switch statements leaves

 something to be desired.
 By default, Flow doesn’t do any exhaustiveness